JuliaClimate/ClimateTools.jl/docs/src/interpolation.md

 ## Experimental

 ClimateTools also provide a way to uses `GeoStats` geostatistics methods.
-See function `geostats` for some details.
+See function `regrid` for some details.

 ```julia
 using GeoStats